dmulyalin/ttp/docs/source/Match Variables/Indicators.rst

      - If present any line will be matched
    * - `ignore`_
      - Substitute string at given position with regular expression without matching results
+   * - `_headers_`_
+     - To dynamically form regex for parsing fixed-width, one-line text tables

 _exact_
 ------------------------------------------------------------------------------
 ``{{ name | _exact_ }}``

-By default all digits in template replaced with '\d+' pattern, if _exact_ present, digits will stay unchanged and will be used for parsing as is.
+By default all digits in template replaced with '\d+' pattern, if ``_exact_`` present in any match variable within that line, digits are unchanged and used for parsing as is.

 **Example**